 Main Content

-RSOs are responsible for conducting its affairs in a manner consistent with applicable University policies, in addition to local, state, and federal laws.
-Organizations will be held accountable for the action and behavior of its members or guests at on-campus activities.
+RSO officers are responsible for conducting the affairs of their organization in a manner consistent with applicable University policies, in addition to local, state, and federal laws.
+Organizations will be held accountable for the actions and behavior of their members, as well as guests at on-campus activities.

 Alleged violations of RSO policies by an organization will be adjudicated primarily by the Center for Student Involvement, or in the case of individual students, the matter will be referred to the student conduct process.
-In attempting to resolve any infractions, the primary intent of the accountability process will be to educate members of the organization, while holding them accountable for any violations allegedly committed.
-Furthermore, it is the desire of the Center for Student Involvement to promote critical decision making skills to encourage organizations to prevent any possible future infractions.
+Through either process, the University's first goal is to educate students, while also holding them accountable for any violations that are determined to have been committed.
+Education is focused on developing critical decision-making skills to avoid future infractions.

 A student organization will be considered in good standing if, for the past 12 months, the organization has complied with all University policies and procedures, including those outlined on the RSO webpages.
 Policy and procedure violations, registered status, unpaid debts, probation status, and adjudicated complaints against an organization will be considered in determining good standing.